Sadala-Neto/SuicideDetection-BiLSTM/README.md

-# 🧠 Suicidal Ideation Detection in Social Media using BiLSTM
+# 🧠 Automatic detection of suicidal ideation on social media using a hybrid CNN–BiLSTM architecture

 This repository contains the **code** and **instructions** to reproduce the experiments from the article:

-> **Using neural networks to assist in, detect, and prevent suicide**
+> **Automatic detection of suicidal ideation on social media using a hybrid CNN–BiLSTM architecture**
 >
 > Manuscript ID - IEEE LATAM Submission ID: 10144
 >